 Where to Eat and Drink in Folegandros

 Most of the food choices are centered in Chora with a few options in Karavostasis.
-Hotel restaurants are surprisingly good and we had a wonderful dinner at Vraho’s Vergara restaurant.
+Hotel restaurants are surprisingly good and I had a wonderful dinner at Vraho’s Vergara restaurant.
 The best high end dining was at Blue Cuisine.

 In terms of drinks, I’d highly recommend watching one night of sunset with drinks at Anemomilos.
 The drinks are a bit more expensive (at 10 euros each) but the views are gorgeous!
 Beez has the highest rated cocktails on the island but I found the receipes a bit sweet for my liking.
 They are innovative and comes in fun glasses though!